Impact of GST on Agriculture Sector in India

 • Ceramic troughs, tubs, and similar receptacles used in agricultural activities

-• Ceramic pots, jars and similar articles used for packing the agricultural produce and goods.
+• Ceramic pots, jars, and similar articles are used to pack agricultural produce and goods.

-Impact of GST on Agriculture Sector in India is analyzed as under
+The impact of GST on the Agriculture Sector in India is analyzed under

 a) Poultry farming, dairy farming, and stock breeding are specifically kept out of the Agriculture sector and therefore the products from these are taxable under the GST regime.